alibaba/innodb-java-reader/README.md

 3. Start from the record found in step 1, go ahead by the singly linked record pointer to visit each record next until `SUPREMUM` record found, which mean the end of the page has met.
 4. There are pointers stored in the `FilHeader`, point to the logical previous and next page.
 Go to the next page and query all records from the `INFINIMUM` record.
 Repeat the process in step 3.
 If the page is where the record smaller than the upper bound target key resides, then it will compare record read with the target end key, so that we can exit nicely.

-For example, the lower and upper bound target key can be `null`, which means the limit is not specified in this direction.
+For example, the lower and upper bound target key can be empty list, which means no limit is specified.

 ```
-try (TableReader reader = new TableReader(ibdFilePath, createTableSql)) {
+try (TableReader reader = new TableReaderImpl(ibdFilePath, createTableSql)) {
   reader.open();
-  List<GenericRecord> recordList = reader.rangeQueryByPrimaryKey(0, 5);
+  List<GenericRecord> recordList = reader.rangeQueryByPrimaryKey(
+          ImmutableList.of(5), ComparisonOperator.GT,
+          ImmutableList.of(8), ComparisonOperator.LT);
   recordList = reader.rangeQueryByPrimaryKey(null, null);
   recordList = reader.rangeQueryByPrimaryKey(5, null);
 }
 ```

-`rangeQueryByPrimaryKey` accepts an optional argument `Predicate<Record> ` to filter.
+`rangeQueryByPrimaryKey` accepts an optional argument `Predicate<Record> ` to filter and `List<String>` to project selected columns.

 #### Iterator pattern